 When leaving the zendo for dokusan, we do not bow as we exit, because the dokusan room is considered an extension of the zendo.

 When we arrive at the dokusan room, we do one bow and then close the door.
 We move to stand behind the cushion and do a second bow.
 These bows can be done standing or as full prostrations.

 We then take our seats, and when we are settled, we say our name and our meditation practice (for example, breath, shikantaza or koan practice).
 Then the dokusan meeting continues from there.

 The teacher signals the end of the meeting by bowing.
-We return this with a tea bow (hands on the thighs, body inclined forward.)
-Then we stand, do one more bow and leave the door open as we return to the zendo.
+We return this bow.
+Then we stand, do one more bow, and leave the door open as we return to the zendo.

 If, after dokusan, we need to go to the bathroom or get something to drink, we can do this before we return to the zendo.

 When returning to the zendo, we don’t bow at the threshold.
-Returning to our places, we bow to our cushion or chair and then to the community.
+Returning to our places, we bow to our seat and then to the community.
 We then settle back into our zazen posture.